Ritika821/NIKE-2021-Excel-Dashboard/README.md

 ## This Project Includes :

-- **Identifing the Problem :** Firstly understood the data and its different variables through my analytical skills.
+- **Identifying the Problem :** Firstly understood the data and its different variables through my analytical skills.
-- **Data Cleaning and Processing :** Converted the data into Table with Filters, removed all dublicate values, changed data type, used text to column technique to seperate the columns etc.
+- **Data Cleaning and Processing :** Converted the data into Table with Filters, removed all duplicate values, changed data type, used text to column technique to separate the columns etc.
 - **Performing Descriptive Analysis :** Inserted different meaningful Pivot table from the processed data and generated KPI from that Pivot.
-- **Data Visualization :** Constructed various significant insights in order to derive relevant informations from Pivot Chart.
+- **Data Visualization :** Constructed various significant insights in order to derive relevant information from Pivot Chart.
-- **Enhanced Formating :** Altered the format of the Charts with the help of Format Painter.
+- **Enhanced Formatting :** Altered the format of the Charts with the help of Format Painter.
 - **Creation of Dashboard :** Created a meaningful dashboards by compiling all the relevant charts together and also inserted additional features like Slicers, Timeline, Buttons from Developers etc.

 -----------------------------------------------------------------------------------------------------------------------------------------------------